charlesrocabert/gbacpp/README.md

 # First usage <a name="first_usage"></a>
 Once <strong>gbacpp</strong> has been compiled, follow the next steps for a first usage of the software.

-### Ready-to-use examples <a name="examples"></a>
-Ready-to-use examples are available in the folder <code>examples</code> (place yourself in the folder <code>examples</code> using the <code>cd</code> command):

-• <code>model_A_condition_1.sh</code>: This script will run a single gradient ascent on model A in external condition 1 (2 reactions, 2 metabolites).
-You can execute it using the following command line:

-    bash model_A_condition_1.sh

-At the end of the optimization, CSV files are written in the folder <code>examples/output</code>.
-You can edit the parameter values at will to test the behaviour of the gradient ascent.
-See below for a full description of the parameters.

-• <code>model_B_all_conditions.sh</code>: This script will calculate the optimal growth rate on model B for all external conditions.
-You can execute it using the following command line:

-    bash model_B_all_conditions.sh

-All the optimums are written in the folder <code>examples/output</code>.

 ### Find an optimum <a name="find_optimum"></a>
 To run a gradient ascent optimization on a CGM, execute the following command line: